 There is.
 If you're traveling to Boston from the west, the trip becomes a joy when you park on the Mass Pike instead and take the train to Boston.
 If you've vowed many times while navigating those last few miles to figure out the best place to exit the Mass Pike, park, and ride into the city on an MBTA (Massachusetts Bay Transportation Authority) commuter rail line, here are step-by-step instructions for how to save money and reduce stress by parking on the Mass Pike and taking the T into Boston.

 Park at Riverside T Station

 Step 1 is simple.
 Instead of programming your GPS to take you to your Boston destination, enter: 333 Grove Street, Newton, MA.
 That's the address for the Riverside T Station.

 Or, follow these directions: From the eastbound Mass Pike, take Exit 14 for I-95 S/MA-128 S. Then, take Exit 21B-22, and merge (turn right) onto Grove Street.
 The entrance to the Riverside T Station will be on your left.

 Riverside Station is 1-1/2 hours from Hartford, 2 hours from Brattleboro and 2-1/2 hours from Albany.

 Parking at Riverside Station is so much more affordable than parking at garages and lots in downtown Boston.
-As of 2016, parking at Riverside is $6 daily, $13 overnight and $7 for each additional day.
-Compare that to the rates charged at the Garage at Post Office Square in the heart of Boston, which start at $8 for less than 30 minutes, and you'll never want to drive into the city again!
+As of 2019, parking at Riverside is $6 daily using PayByPhone.com.
+Compare that to the rates charged at the Garage at Post Office Square in the heart of Boston, which start at $9 for less than 30 minutes, and you'll never want to drive into the city again!

-Step 2 is to get your bearings.
 Riverside T Station is located at the western terminus of Boston's Green Line on the D Branch.
-This Green Line map will help you make sense of your location.
+Use a Green Line map to help you make sense of your location.

 How to Take the T